Capturing Travel Mode Adoption in Designing On-demand Multimodal Transit Systems: Computational Study

 \subsection{Study of ODMTS Designs}

 This section studies the ODMTS designs under different assumptions.
-Section \ref{sec:TransitNetworkDesign} presents the baseline ODMTS design and analyses its trip duration, adoption rates, and accessibility.
+Section \ref{sec:TransitNetworkDesign} presents the baseline ODMTS design and analyses its trip duration and adoption rates.
 The following sections examine how the baseline design changes under various assumptions.
-Sections \ref{sec:IncreasedCostShuttles}--\ref{sec:IncreasedRidershipSectionandHubs} examines configurations where (1) the cost of operating on-demand shuttles becomes higher, (2) ridership increases, (3) travel choices are associated with riders who cannot afford personal vehicles, and (4) the number of hubs is increased and the ridership also grows.
-Finally, Section \ref{ref:CostAnalysisSection} compares the baseline with the four configurations with respoect to adoption rates, costs, and revenues obtained.
+Sections \ref{sec:IncreasedCostShuttles}--\ref{sec:IncreasedRidershipSectionandHubs} {examine} configurations where (1) the cost of operating on-demand shuttles becomes higher, { (2) travel inconvenience is penalized more}, (3) ridership increases, (4) travel choices are associated with riders who cannot afford personal vehicles for examining access to transit systems, and (5) the number of hubs is increased and the ridership also grows.
+Finally, Section \ref{ref:CostAnalysisSection} compares the baseline with the { five} configurations with respect to adoption rates, costs, and revenues obtained.